AlexeyGorovoy/zeithalt/r/index.md

 ----------

-<a id="#5850"></a>
 ----------
- ###  Loki
+ ### <a id="5850"></a>Loki

 `🧙‍♂️ Character`

-Loki is a famous (or some may say infamous) MT member that quickly rose through the ranks to the position of Defense Minister and eventually became a [MindTech Institute](#6550) dictator.
+Loki is a famous (or some may say infamous) MT member that quickly rose through the ranks to the position of Defense Minister and eventually became a [MindTech Institute](../refs/mindtech_institute.md) dictator.

-His story includes a range of diverse moments: from being a humble owner of the [Valhalla Bar](#8de0) to dark allegations of killing the preceding Defense Minister of MindTech.
+His story includes a range of diverse moments: from being a humble owner of the [Valhalla Bar](../refs/valhalla_bar.md) to dark allegations of killing the preceding Defense Minister of MindTech.

 But it's the [Burning of Cerene Vale](../timeline/eon0749.md) that will forever be associated with his name, as a brutal outburst of unnecessary violence, event for which the full responsibility was taken by Loki himself.